Group leader

 Development of hatchery and nursery protocols for black jewfish Protonibea diacanthus: A new candidate for aquaculture in Northern Australia

-There is growing commercial interest for black jewfish, Protonibea diacanthus, and aquaculture in northern Australia.
-It is an endemic, fast-growing, fish with established markets for its meat and high value swim bladder (est. at $750-$1000 per kg).
+There is growing commercial interest in black jewfish, Protonibea diacanthus, and aquaculture in northern Australia.
+It is an endemic, fast-growing fish with established markets for its meat and high-value swim bladder (est. at $750-$1000 per kg).
 However, little is known about black jewfish biology, and there is no published aquaculture knowledge available.
 The project entails the development and optimisation of husbandry procedures across different life stages.
-As hatchery-produced fish reach harvest size they will also be assessed for end-product quality and marketability.
+As hatchery-produced fish reach harvest size, they will also be assessed for end-product quality and marketability.
 Development of this native species for aquaculture will support the growth of northern Australia’s aquaculture industry.
-The project benefits from its direct alignment with a core R&D project of the Cooperative Research Centre for Developing Northern Australia aimed at closing the life cycle for this species.
+The project benefits from its direct alignment with a core R&D project of the Cooperative Research Centre for Developing Northern Australia, aimed at closing the life cycle for this species.

-Co-funded by Department of Industry, Tourism and Trade (DITT) of the Northern Territory Government (NTG) and Cooperative Research Centre for Developing Northern Australia (CRCNA).
+Co-funded by the Department of Agriculture and Fisheries (DAF) of the Northern Territory Government (NTG) and the Cooperative Research Centre for Developing Northern Australia (CRCNA).

 Contact the tropical aquaculture group